griffithlab/civic-docs/docs/model/molecular_profiles/overview.rst

 Currently no specific form among equivalent MPs is enforced.
 Alternate forms for an MP should appear as aliases on the MP page.
 Curators should strive for the shortest and most intuitive representation of the MP.
 Evidence Items (EIDs) in the new model are associated with MPs instead of directly with variants.
 There are two types of MP, the simple MP which contains only one variant, and the complex MP which contains two or more variants (Figure 2).
 The variants in a complex MP can be associated with one or more genes.

+..
+   Filename: unknown

-.. thumbnail:: /images/figures/molecular_profile_overview_fig2.png
+.. thumbnail:: /images/figures/molecular_profile_overview_fig3.png

-**Figure 2: Simple and Complex Molecular Profiles**
+**Figure 3: Simple and Complex Molecular Profiles**

 A complex MP which has two or more variants can also be thought of as containing smaller MPs within it.
 Therefore, in the example Molecular Profile “**NPM1 Exon 12 Mutation AND NOT FLT-3 ITD**” (Figure 3), we see that Evidence Items can be associated with the complex MP as well as to the simple MPs of which the complex MP is comprised of:

-.. thumbnail:: /images/figures/molecular_profile_overview_fig3.png
+.. thumbnail:: /images/figures/molecular_profile_overview_fig4.png

-**Figure 3: Evidence Items associated to complex Molecular Profiles as well as their component Molecular Profiles**
+**Figure 4: Evidence Items associated to complex Molecular Profiles as well as their component Molecular Profiles**

 Molecular Profiles associated with a gene are visible on the gene page (Figure 4).
 The list contains the simple MPs which are associated only to the given gene, as well as complex MPs which can be composed of multiple variants, including variants associated with other genes as well as the given gene.
 Note that the Molecular Profile “**NPM1 Exon 12 Mutation AND NOT FLT3 ITD**” is displayed in the order with FLT3 ITD first in Figure 4.

-.. thumbnail:: /images/figures/molecular_profile_overview_fig4.png
+.. thumbnail:: /images/figures/molecular_profile_overview_fig5.png

-**Figure 4: Molecular Profiles are displayed on the Gene page**
+**Figure 5: Molecular Profiles are displayed on the Gene page**

 Molecular profile naming follows a structure where the gene is named first, followed by the specific variant name, and for complex MPs this pattern is followed as well, but linked with AND, OR, and NOT.
 Therefore the gene EGFR and the variant L858R will together comprise the Molecular Profile **EGFR L858R**.

-.. thumbnail:: /images/figures/molecular_profile_overview_fig5.png
+.. thumbnail:: /images/figures/molecular_profile_overview_fig6.png

-**Figure 5: Example Evidence Item using a complex Molecular Profile**
+**Figure 6: Example Evidence Item using a complex Molecular Profile**

 Evidence Items based on complex Molecular Profiles are drawn from the same six evidence types and contain the same structured fields to be filled out by the curator as Evidence Items based on simple MPs, or Evidence Items based on single gene variants from older versions of CIViC.
 The case study mentioned above has been curated into an evidence item and is seen in the example EID in Figure 5.